 Penélope is a young woman living in Buenos Aires.
 When not studying architecture or hanging with her friends from school, she spends increasing amounts of time orbiting the city's bohemian circles— theatrical productions, endless parties, fleeting encounters with both men and women.
 Faced with an abyss of meaningless relationships and moral vacuity, Penélope embraces the vanities and pretensions of this world with an eye toward subverting its logic.

 Steeped in a modern landscape of romantic detachment and sexual discovery, Penélope finely draws the nuances of female desire without judgment.
-Agustín Abda's feature debut premiered at the Buenos Aires Festival of Independent Cinema.
+Agustín Adba's feature debut premiered at the Buenos Aires Festival of Independent Cinema.